 If you've whittled down your choice to InMotion vs SiteGround, we know you've very much got the interest of your website at heart.
 We get it.
 We've been there.
 We've seen it all.
-And we have sites hosted with both these hosts...so this our real, genuine experience of working with these two companies
+And we have sites hosted with both these hosts...so this our real, genuine experience of working with these two companies.
+We have no bias towards any of these companies.

-Since we host this website on IM and have other sites hosted on SG, we've just revisited the article in to make sure all new details have been added and the article is kept fully updated.
+We host this website on InMotion hosting but we also have other sites hosted on SiteGround.
+So we've just revisited this hosting review in to make sure all new details have been added and the article is kept fully updated.

 |Money-back guarantee||30-days (no question asked)||30-days (conditions apply)|